scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * Fluent Bit should be configured in the EKS cluster for collecting logs from pods.
     * Node instance role must have `CreateLogGroup` permission for Fluent bit.

-### Setup container insights
+### Set up Container Insights

-CloudWatch Container Insights helps you to collect, aggregate, and summarize metrics and logs from your containerized applications, so you can set up a cloudwatch agent in the node group created for log and metrics collection.
+CloudWatch Container Insights helps you to collect, aggregate, and summarize metrics and logs from your containerized applications.
+Set up cloudwatch agent in the node group created for log and metrics collection.

 [Setup cloudwatch agent to collect cluster metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-metrics.html) will help you to collect metrics from your containers.

-### Setup the Fluent Bit
+### Set up the Fluent Bit

-Fluent Bit allows you to collect any data like metrics and logs from different sources, so you can set up the Fluent Bit in the node group created for log and metrics collection.
+Fluent Bit allows you to collect logs from containerized applications and route logs to Amazon CloudWatch, you can set up the Fluent Bit in the node group created for log and metrics collection.

 [Setting up Fluent Bit](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-logs-FluentBit.html#Container-Insights-FluentBit-setup)  will help you to collect logs from containers.